integritee-network/parachain/README.md

 ![image](./docs/sudo-set-code.png)

 If successful, a `parachainSystem.validationFunctionStored` event is thrown followed by a `parachainSystem.validationFunctionApplied` event some blocks later.
-After this procedure, the `substrateeRegistry` module should be available in the extrinsics tab in polkadot-js/apps.
+After this procedure, the `Teerex` module should be available in the extrinsics tab in polkadot-js/apps.

 ### Caveats
 * Don't forget to enable file upload if you perform drag and drop for the `genesisHead` and `validationCode`.
 If it is not enabled, Polkadot-js will interpret the path as a string and won't complain but the registration will fail.
-* Don't forget to add the argument `--chain integritee-rococo-local-dev` for the custom chain config.
+* Don't forget to add the argument `--chain integritee-rococo-local-dev.json` for the custom chain config.
 This argument is omitted in the [Cumulus Workshop](https://substrate.dev/cumulus-workshop/).
 * The relay chain and the collator need to be about equally recent.
 This might require frequent rebasing of this repository on the corresponding release branch.

 ## Benchmark